By Nikie Yang, Avery Benbow, Tahlia Moses, and Virginia Riley - Graduating Mary Word Leadership Team of 2024

 Around this time, the leadership selection process for The Mary Word 2023-24 Team began, and I was lucky enough to be selected as an Editor-in-Chief after a Zoom meeting at 2 am (by New York time) with the previous team and Mr Scali.
 This acted as a substitute for the conventional in-person interview, because I was in America visiting family at the time.
 I still don’t know what they saw in me, as I certainly hadn’t been in the Mary Word as long as some of the other applicants, and definitely wasn’t as much of a people person as others.
 Whatever it was, I’m eternally grateful that they gave me the chance to undertake one of the most fulfilling roles in my life.
 Additionally, I hope that in my time as Editor-in-Chief, I’ve honoured the wishes of those deserving individuals who were unsuccessful in this process, and that you know how fundamental you are to all The Mary Word is.

 Speaking of fulfilling, my article for the 2023 ‘One Last Word’ issue of the 2022-23 team turned into something of a pop culture passion project, eventually named ‘A Deconstruction of the Coming-of-Age Genre (with recommendations)’.
-This was truly a joy to write, and looking back, acted as the solidification of my personal voice in my articles, which was later reinforced through many more articles on pop culture, most aptly be described as refined yapping, but I digress (even if I couldn’t in the articles themselves).
+This was truly a joy to write, and looking back, it acted as the solidification of my personal voice in my articles, which was later reinforced through many more articles on pop culture, most aptly described as refined yapping, but I digress (even if I couldn’t in the articles themselves).

 With this issue, the Class of 2023 departed and I commenced my role as Editor-in-Chief with Nikie and Tahlia, along with Riley as our Design Editor, supported by the incredible, dedicated, passionate, and affectionately pedantic, Mr Scali.
 Remembering how much I had loved the Halloween-themed issue from two years prior, we pushed for ‘Hallowed Be Thy Word’ to come out on the 31st of October, which, being little over a month after graduation, was quite the rush.
 Yet, as always, our writers and video-makers pulled through, and after many hours of experimenting with Wix, it was released.
 To say I was proud of this issue would be an understatement.
 After spending hours reading through all the articles for a final edit, uploading them to Wix, saving all the images from the Google Docs they were written on and uploading those too, adding them to Categories, changing the colours and background of the site, inserting the final designs, and adding the little pumpkin icons (they border the main issue cover and are my favourite thing to do), I could look at it with nothing but love.
 Additionally, I was able to fulfil my original Mary Word dream of writing a ‘How to Survive a Horror Movie’ guide, which I still stand by, along with an article on ‘Lemuria: The Ancient Roman Halloween’, with my friend Zoe.
 I’ll admit, outside of the articles, it was very nerve-wracking to release this first issue to the public, but I knew we’d done a good job.
 Outside of all the excitement and apprehension we all felt when we published the site (for the final time - I made some of the edits bit by bit on accident), it was a moment of pure appreciation, because we’d been able to help make something beautiful, with the compilation of so many students’ passions and talents on display through our entire Mary Word team's work.